Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 *  **Styling Text of the Gallery** - All text on the front end gallery interface could be styled in backend.
 For title and description of the gallery images we have advanced settings for customization of the font.
 You can select font style, size and colors for the static and hovered text of the front end gallery interface elements.
 Use HTML tags in gallery thumbnails description.
 *  **Gallery Icons Library** - For link and zoom gallery buttons integrated advanced icons selector with library of the hundreds icons.
 Every gallery button have fully customizable color settings for borders, backgrounds, icon colors of the gallery thumbnails.
 Different for static and hovered gallery buttons.
 *  **Gallery Color Selectors** - For all front end gallery interface elements implemented very comfortable color selector.
 With color selector your can define color multiply ways.
 For every gallery interface element you can select transparency for the color.
 Colors could be defined in HEX or RGB style.
 *  **Advanced Media Manager of the Gallery** - Upload of the images into gallery implemented with advanced drag and drop media manager.
 Batch upload of the gallery images by one click.
-Gallery media manager have wide set of the options for sorting gallery images, crope, rotate, flip, scale of the original gallery image.
+Gallery media manager have wide set of the options for sorting gallery images, crop, rotate, flip, scale of the original gallery image.
 *  **Gallery Custom Layout** - Advanced options for customization layout of the gallery.
 Ability to define custom size and columns amount of the gallery for different screen resolution.
 Ability to enable auto size option different way for every gallery screen size resolution.
 Every gallery image have columns option where you can customize size of the image.
 Every image could take different amount of columns.
 *  **Gallery Lightbox customization** - Gallery lightbox support set of advanced functionality.
 You can easily enable social buttons in gallery lightbox or change galley images description font color.
 With color selector you can change color and transparency of the gallery lightbox background.
 *  **Clone Gallery** - Gallery will copy all settings from selected source gallery.
 Very useful option for the webmasters who planning to create a lot of galleries.
 You don't have to configure gallery every time.
 Just setup styles of the gallery in one place and use the same options for another galleries on your website in another galleries.
 Very fast, comfortable, advanced tool to speed up your workflow!